-Designed to be consumed in 60 seconds or less, YouTube Shorts are short-form, vertical video content that anyone can create using a smartphone.
-You can capture, edit, add text and sound, adjust the speed of your footage, and stitch together multiple video clips to create your Shorts.
+YouTube Shorts are short-form, vertical videos that are 60 seconds or less.
+You can capture, edit, add text and sound, adjust the speed of your footage, and stitch together multiple video clips to create your Shorts, all from your smartphone.

 How to make and upload YouTube Shorts

-You can only create YouTube Shorts directly on the YouTube app.
-Here’s a step-by-step guide on how to make and upload them.
+To create YouTube Shorts, you can upload vertical videos from your computer or smartphone, or record directly on the YouTube mobile app.
+Here’s a step-by-step guide on how to make and publish them.

-2. When you land on the homepage, click the + icon (also known as the Create tab) on the bottom menu.
-Then, select Create a Short to access the Shorts creator tool.
+2. When you land on the homepage, hit the + icon (also known as the Create tab) on the bottom menu.
+Then, select Create a Short to access the Shorts creation tool.